islamicity24/AmazonCity/Module 6 VPC Networking Environment Lab.md

      - Source: Your IP address
    - Uses the **vockey** key pair

-> Note: In practice, hardening a bastion host involves more
+> Note: In practice, hardening a bastion host involves more work than only restricting Secure Shell (SSH) traffic from your IP address.
+A bastion host is typically placed in a network that's closed off from other networks.
+It's often protected with multi-factor authentication (MFA) and monitored with auditing tools.
+Most enterprises require an auditable access trail to the bastion host.